 - DNSimple supports a custom

-records could be safely excluded. - Any record with a blank name in DNSimple needs to be
+SPFrecord type for email security, which creates appropriateTXTrecords for you.
+Those createdTXTrecords were also returned by the API, so theSPFrecords could be safely excluded. - Any record with a blank name in DNSimple needs to be

-for Cloudflare. - The DNSimple API returns
+@for Cloudflare. - The DNSimple API returns

-records, which Cloudflare needs to manage, so these too were excluded.
+NSandSOArecords, which Cloudflare needs to manage, so these too were excluded.

 My goal was to generate Terraform configuration from my existing DNSimple configuration, something eventually looking like: